 - Shock and multiple organ failure including kidney failure

 SJS/TEN is suspected clinically and classified based on the skin surface area detached at maximum extent.

 The category cannot always be defined with certainty on initial presentation.
-The diagnosis may therefore change during the first few days in hospital.
+The diagnosis may, therefore, change during the first few days in the hospital.

 If the test is available, elevated levels of serum granulysin taken in the first few days of a drug eruption may be predictive of SJS/TEN.

 Skin biopsy is usually required to confirm the clinical diagnosis and to exclude staphylococcal scalded skin syndrome (SSSS) and other generalised rashes with blisters.

 The histopathology shows keratinocyte necrosis (death of individual skin cells), full thickness epidermal/epithelial necrosis (death of an entire layer of skin), minimal inflammation (very mild lymphocytic infiltrate of the superficial dermis).
 The direct immunofluorescence test on the skin biopsy is negative, indicating the disease is not due to deposition of antibodies in the skin.

 Blood tests do not help to make the diagnosis but are essential to make sure fluid and vital nutrients have been replaced, to identify complications and to assess prognostic factors (see below).
 Abnormalities may include:

 - Anaemia occurs in virtually all cases (reduced haemoglobin).